Good Omens on BBC Two - everything you need to know

 Your guide to the new fantasy series starring David Tennant and Michael Sheen

-Good Omens, the new TV series from literary dream team Terry Pratchett and Neil Gaiman, is one of the most hotly anticipated fantasy shows of recent years,
+Good Omens, the new TV series from literary dream team Terry Pratchett and Neil Gaiman, was one of the most hotly anticipated fantasy shows of recent years.

-The show, which is based upon a fantasy novel of the same name written by the two authors, originally aired on Amazon Prime Video back in April 2019, but will begin broadcasting on BBC2 in January 2020.
+The show, which is based upon a fantasy novel of the same name written by the two authors, originally aired on Amazon Prime Video back in April 2019, but began broadcasting on BBC Two in January 2020.

 The series, which stars Michael Sheen and David Tennant, sees Earth facing an imminent apocalypse – but an angel (Sheen) and a demon (Tennant) team up in order to try and sabotage the end of the world…